benvacha/mrkdwn/README.md

 * `@citationReference` will be markuped to a superscript numbered anchor linked to the citation in page.
 * `@[citationReference]: type arg1 ...` will be markuped depending on type, and will define a citation.
 * Citation references must be placed together in the document where they should be displayed and will be translated as a list.
+* Citation reference names must begin with an alphanumeric character, contain no spaces, and are case sensative.
 * Citations are automatically numbered based on list order.
 * Any number and type of arguments can be included after the first argument depending on the citation type.
 * If the first argument in a citation reference is a known type of citation its arguments will be used to autoformat a citation in MLA.